CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeServerSetting.md

 `func (o *ComputeServerSetting) UnsetPersistentMemoryOperation()`

 UnsetPersistentMemoryOperation ensures that no value is present for PersistentMemoryOperation, not even an explicit nil
+### GetPersonalitySetting

+`func (o *ComputeServerSetting) GetPersonalitySetting() ComputePersonalitySetting`

+GetPersonalitySetting returns the PersonalitySetting field if non-nil, zero value otherwise.

+### GetPersonalitySettingOk

+`func (o *ComputeServerSetting) GetPersonalitySettingOk() (*ComputePersonalitySetting, bool)`

+GetPersonalitySettingOk returns a tuple with the PersonalitySetting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersonalitySetting

+`func (o *ComputeServerSetting) SetPersonalitySetting(v ComputePersonalitySetting)`

+SetPersonalitySetting sets PersonalitySetting field to given value.

+### HasPersonalitySetting

+`func (o *ComputeServerSetting) HasPersonalitySetting() bool`

+HasPersonalitySetting returns a boolean if a field has been set.

+### SetPersonalitySettingNil

+`func (o *ComputeServerSetting) SetPersonalitySettingNil(b bool)`

+ SetPersonalitySettingNil sets the value for PersonalitySetting to be an explicit nil

+### UnsetPersonalitySetting
+`func (o *ComputeServerSetting) UnsetPersonalitySetting()`

+UnsetPersonalitySetting ensures that no value is present for PersonalitySetting, not even an explicit nil
 ### GetServerConfig

 `func (o *ComputeServerSetting) GetServerConfig() ComputeServerConfig`